trentdm/cards.app/README.md

 	- utilize sails.js or a similar mvc module to keep the cards.app codebase as easily manageable as possible

 	- find a decent site icon

-	- determine whether I should bother finding a suitable license for this, and apply it if necessary